jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 * I want to use ``makePythonTdd.sh`` to make another project with a different name.
 I change ``magic`` to the name of the new project in the :ref:`editor<2 editors>`

+  ..
+NOTE:: The lines that are changing in the code are highlighted

   .. code-block::
     :linenos:
     :emphasize-lines: 2, 3, 5, 12, 20